When to File a Complaint Against a Doctor in Texas

-If you feel like you have been mistreated by a Physician, Physician’s Assistant, Acupuncturist, Respiratory Care Practitioner, Medical Radiologic Technologist, Medical Physicist or a Perfusionist, you can make a complain to the Texas Medical Board is the governing body that investigates complaints.
+If you feel like you have been mistreated by a Physician, Physician’s Assistant, Acupuncturist, Respiratory Care Practitioner, Medical Radiologic Technologist, Medical Physicist or a Perfusionist, you can make a complain to the Texas Medical Board.
 A complaint must be filed in writing.
-The form for filing a complaint as well as additional instructions can be found here.
+The form for filing a complaint as well as additional instructions can be found on their website.

 Types of Complaints Investigated by the Texas Medical Board

 Not every complaint under the sun is within the jurisdiction of the Texas Medical Board.
 The matter complained of must constitute a violation of one of the following sets of standards:

 - Physician Assistant Licensing Act